arviz-devs/ArviZ.jl/README.md

 ## Differences from ArviZ

+In ArviZ, functions in the [API](https://arviz-devs.github.io/arviz/api.html) are usually called with the package name prefix, (e.g. `arviz.plot_posterior`).
+In ArviZ.jl, the same functions are called without the prefix (e.g. `plot_posterior`).

 ArviZ.jl transparently interconverts between `arviz.InferenceData` and
 our own `InferenceData`, used for dispatch. `InferenceData` has identical usage to its Python counterpart.